These Romanian pretzels or covrigei are one of the most popular Romanian snacks. Cheesy, crunchy, and addictive pastry.

 - Cut with a pretzel cutter or into strips.

-- Best tip: use two baking trays, it makes the workflow quicker and easier.
+The best tip is to use two baking sheets; it makes the workflow quicker and easier.
 While the first batch of pastry is in the oven, use the time to cut the second batch and place the covrigei on a second baking tray.

-- Leave the freshly baked pastry rest on the baking tray for 5-10 minutes before transferring to wire racks.
-The snacks are still very fragile, and they might break if you try to move them too soon.
+Leave the freshly baked pastry to rest on the baking tray for 5-10 minutes before transferring it to wire racks.
+The snacks are still very fragile and might break if you try to move them too soon.

-- Use unsalted butter, as it will be easier to control the salt amount you are using.
-If using salted butter, add less salt at first, taste the pastry and add more if necessary.
+Use unsalted butter, as it will be easier to control the salt amount.
+If using salted butter, add less salt at first, taste the pastry, and add more if necessary.
 Do that after adding the feta cheese, which is quite salty as well.

-- Use a block of feta cheese and crumble it yourself.
-It is easily done in one minute and tastes much much better than already crumbled feta.
+You can use a block of feta cheese and crumble it yourself.
+It is easy to do in one minute and tastes much better than already crumbled feta.

-- Before rolling the pastry, divide it into several portions.
-Keep one portion for rolling, but wrap the remaining ones with cling film/plastic wrap and refrigerate them.
-If they are left on the counter they might get too soft by the time you roll them and that will make the rolling process more difficult.
+Before rolling the pastry, divide it into several portions.
+Keep one portion for rolling, but wrap the remaining ones with cling film or plastic wrap and refrigerate them.
+If they are left on the counter, they might get too soft by the time you roll them, making the rolling process more difficult.

 These Romanian snacks keep well in airtight containers for about 1 week, probably a little longer.